 |E||Over £88,000 and up to £120,000|

 Finding out what band a property is in

-If the valuation list is changed, for example, if a property is put into a different band, the VOA will write to the council tax payer, informing them of the change.
-The local authority will then issue a revised council tax bill.
+If a property is put into a different band, the VOA will write to the council tax payer, informing them of the change.
+The local council will send them a new council tax bill.

 Some property is exempt from council tax altogether.
-It may be exempt for only a short period, for example, six months, or indefinitely.
+It might be exempt for only a short period, for example, 6 months, or indefinitely.

 - condemned property

 - property which has been legally re-possessed by a mortgage lender

 - property unoccupied because the person who lived there now lives elsewhere because they need to be cared for, for example, in hospital, in a care home or with relatives

 - property which is unoccupied because the person who lived there has gone to care for someone else